ZqGao-NYU/SE-CloudLGU/api.md

 #### Registrate
 **Send**
-- userID: user's ID - string (Check its pattern in front-end.
+- userName: user's name shown to other users - string (Check its pattern in front-end.
 Only _digits_, _underline_, _alphabet_ are valid)
 - userEmail: user's email - string (Check its pattern in front-end, like xxx@link.cuhk.edu.cn and xxx@cuhk.edu.cn)
 - password: password - string (Check its pattern in front-end.
 Only _digits_, _underline_, _alphabet_ are valid.
 And check the password with the reenterred confirmaton password in advance)

 **Return**
-- status: confirmation status - string (success or failure, check the existance of the user's ID and Email)
+- goodMail: bool (check the existance of mail, if true, then the mail is ok to register)
+- goodName: bool (check the existance of name, if ture, the name is ok to register)
+- success: bool (if true, the register is finished, and the certification mail is sent to the email address. if false, goodMail or goodName may be False)

 #### Forget Password